-- (1) A member in good standing, which is defined as a member with an established good payment record with the Association as evidenced by receiving service from the Association within the past two years with no more than one delinquency in payment during the last 12 consecutive months of service; or - (2) The applicant provides a letter from a utility which last provided service to the applicant stating no more than one delinquency in the last 12 consecutive months within the past two years at the prior location as referenced in the criteria in section 1. - (3) For residential applicants, the applicant provides a written guarantee from another member of the Association accepting financial responsibility for the applicant's electrical billings in the event of nonpayment.
-The member guaranteeing the billings of an applicant must himself qualify for deposit waiver as set forth in subparagraphs A and B of this section. - (4)(3) Gaps in dates are acceptable for individuals who have been deployed out of country for military service. - (5)(4) A member with a residential account will not qualify as a business account for a deposit waiver.
+- (1) A member in good standing, which is defined as a member with an established good payment record with the Association as evidenced by receiving service from the Association within the past two years with no more than one delinquency in payment during the last 12 consecutive months of service; or - (2) The applicant provides a letter from a utility which last provided service to the applicant stating no more than one delinquency in the last 12 consecutive months within the past two years at the prior location as referenced in the criteria in section 1. - (3) Gaps in dates are acceptable for individuals who have been deployed out of country for military service. - (4) A member with a residential account will not qualify as a business account for a deposit waiver.
 New businesses with no established credit under that rate class will be required to pay a deposit.